BlazingGames/blazing-games-plugin/README.md

 To build, use: `./gradlew build`

+## Testing

+This plugins supports testing.
+To run tests, use: `./gradlew build -Ptest=true`, and load the plugin normally.
+Once tests are done running, the file `TESTS_RESULT` in the server files directory will contain `true` if tests passed or `false` if tests failed.

 ## License

 This plugin is licensed under the Apache License (version 2.0).
 For more information, please read the NOTICE and LICENSE files.